-- Advice is cheap; 20 cents will get you both Dear Abby and Billy Graham in the same newspaper. - And I can do for myself; I am not helpless.
-Maybe discouraged and faltering, but not helpless. - When you do something for me that I can and need to do for myself, you contribute to my fear and inadequacy.
+Advice is cheap; 20 cents will get you both Dear Abby and Billy Graham in the same newspaper.

+And I can do for myself; I am not helpless.

+Maybe discouraged and faltering, but not helpless.

+When you do something for me that I can and need to do for myself, you contribute to my fear and inadequacy.

-But when you accept as a simple fact that I feel what I feel, no matter how irrational, then I can stop trying to convince you What's the difference between 'hear' and 'listen'?
+What's the difference between 'hear' and 'listen'?

-Think, guess and answer :
+Think, guess and answer:

-- How old is the speaker in the poem?
+- + How old is the speaker in the poem?

-- Who is he/she talking to?
+- ★ Who is he/she talking to?

-- What must have happened before the speaker says all this?
+- → What must have happened before the speaker says all this?

-'20 cents ... newspaper' - This is a reference to the columns in newspapers where people write about their problems and the columnist offers advice.
-See if your local papers have it.
+'20 cents will get ... the same newspaper'

+This is a reference

+to the columns in

+newspapers where

+people write about

+their problems and

+the columnist offers

+advice.
+See if your

+local papers have it.